-In most jurisdictions, the sale of a business requires the new owner obtain a new business license.
+In most jurisdictions, the sale of a business requires the new owner to obtain a new business license.
 Contact the appropriate city or county business license office for specific local requirements.

 Notify the Dental Board within one month of selling or closing the practice.
 Dental Board-issued permits, such as fictitious name permits, are not transferable to the new owner.
 Return any Dental Board-issued permits with a completed Cancellation of Permit form.
 If you intend to use the permits at a new location, notify the Dental Board.
 The Dental Board may require a new application and evaluation, depending on the type of permit.

-Once assigned, an EIN cannot be cancelled or transferred.
+Once assigned, an EIN cannot be canceled or transferred.
 If a business closes, or never gets off the ground, the IRS can close the business account associated with the EIN.
 If you are merely relocating a practice, a new EIN may not be necessary.
 See this IRS website for additional information and consult with your accountant.

 Properly dispose of any hazardous waste.
 Notify the state Department of Toxic Substances Control of discontinued use of California EPA ID number.
 The EPA ID number is site-specific.

 Complete and file a “Letter of Disassociation for a Fictitious Name Permit” form, available on the Dental Board website.
-Also file a statement of abandonment of the fictitious name with the county clerk and publish the statement in a local newspaper.
+Also, file a statement of abandonment of the fictitious name with the county clerk and publish the statement in a local newspaper.
 A dentist who separates from a general partnership using a fictitious name must file a letter of disassociation with the Dental Board and file a notice with the county clerk.

 Properly dispose of any medical waste.
 Notify the local enforcement agency or California Department of Public Health of practice closure or change of ownership.